ASANinjaCoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This is the shell basic
+This is the shell basics project which is awesome